 Folkestone stands proud as Danny Boyle’s Flagship Beach for Pages of The Sea

 Danny Boyle, the British film director, chose Sunny Sands beach in Folkestone to launch the nationwide 14-18 NOW Pages of the Sea project.
 From 1916, Folkestone Harbour was the departure point for soldiers going to the Western Front.
 Tens of thousands of soldiers left, many never to return.
 This creative tribute to the fallen of WW1 saw faces of 12 soldiers created in sandy beaches around the country.
 On 11th November 2018, the public saw these faces washed away by the tide, it was our opportunity to say a final thank you and farewell to all the soldiers and civilians that these 12 faces represent.

-Local artists Ben Braudy and Angus Cameron supervised the chance to create an army of soldiers using stencils and rakes.
+Local artists Ben Braudy and Angus Cameron supervised the creating of an army of sand soldiers using stencils and rakes.
 These looked eerily like shadows of those standing on the beach, yet there wasn’t much sun to cast a shadow.

 As people milled around the beach, there was a sense of community and unity in wanting to be a part of this commemoration.
 Later in the day, the Mole Café opened for the last time on the Harbour Arm.
 This was a memorial to the café where soldiers had a last a cup of tea before they left for the continent on their way to war.